Bill Konigsberg: Literary career

 Konigsberg's coming-of-age novel The Music of What Happens was released on February 26, 2019.
 It was named "Best Fiction for Young Adults" in 2020 by YALSA.
-It also entered the 2020 "Rainbow Book List" as a Top Ten Title.
+It also entered the 2020 ALA Rainbow Book List as a Top Ten Title.

 In September 2020, the young-adult book The Bridge was released.
 In December 2020, it was announced that the rights of the book were has acquired by Amazon and that it was to be adapted into a limited series, produced by Amazon Studios in association with PKM Productions.
-David Mandell is set to adapt the book for television and will write and executive produce, with Konigsberg being also executive producing along with Patrick Moran of PKM.
+David Mandell is set to adapt the book for television and will write and executive produce, with Konigsberg also executive producing, along with Patrick Moran of PKM.